-This can help overcome any financial hardship you may be suffering because the financial order you originally received was inadequate.
+Obtaining another divorce financial order as a result of an overseas divorce can help you to overcome any financial hardship you may be suffering because the financial order you originally received was inadequate.

 To be able to apply for a further financial order, you need to be able to show that you or your ex has a connection to England and Wales.